City and Country Tour

 Town of Culture

-The most famous attraction in East Rift Valley is Taroko National Park.
+The most famous attraction in East Longitudinal Valley is Taroko National Park.
 However, Tomong, near Liyu Lake in Shoufeng, is the secret back garden for local people and its primitive terrain makes it a forgotten Shangri-la.

 The Mukumugi near Tomong is known as the "Little Taroko."
 The canyon terrain has beautiful jagged rocks featuring grotesque shapes.
 As the little creek runs through the white marble rocks and black-green mountain shade stretches to Qilai Mountain, the strong color contrast gives people a visual challenge and they cannot help but admire the wonder of nature.

 In addition, Xiulin Township has a rich aboriginal culture and humanistic features.
 The Tomong curved knife, used for decoration and mountain climbing, and the Taroko handmade fabric, are the must-have souvenirs to bring home.

 In the early days, many Amis people lived in Jian, which was also called "Cikasuan."
 The Han people called the area “Qi Jiao Chuan."
 During Japanese rule of Taiwan, they established an immigrant village, called Yoshino-mura, which is why Jian is also known as Yoshino (Jiye).

 In Jian township, a well-known attraction is the tranquil and clean Chinxiu Temple with a Zen style garden.
 The stone statue of Fudo Myoo and Baidu stone, used as markers for hundred-time worship, are preserved.
 Abiding Japanese religious ceremonies, there is also a chōzuya, a water ablution pavilion for guests to perform ceremonial purification rites.
 Since the temple has undergone shifts of times, it has its historical vicissitudes.
 Nevertheless, the quaint architecture and Zen style garden are very popular among tourists.